India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 Everything stopped and, in doing so, the economy did not grow, as a result of a failed response to the health emergency.
 But Xi will never admit the mistake, to avoid negative repercussions on his image and his political conduct in the country: this situation has contributed to the driving away many foreign investors.

-Finally, as if that weren't enough, the third element that is contributing to the slowdown in economic growth, and to the general stampede of international companies on Chinese soil, is the bursting of the housing bubble.
-The sector alone is worth 30% of the national economy and for this very reason the Chinese government has disbursed liquidity never seen before to save it.
+Finally, as if that were not enough, the third element that is contributing to the slowdown in economic growth, and to the general stampede of international companies on Chinese soil, is the bursting of the housing bubble.
+The sector alone is worth 30% of the national economy and for this very reason the Chinese government has provided unprecedented liquidity to save it.

-Millions of Chinese citizens refuse to pay mortgage payments, having gone into debt to buy apartments that will never be completed by the developers, since they have gone bankrupt in the meantime.
+Millions of Chinese citizens refuse to pay mortgage payments, having gone into debt to buy apartments that will never be completed by the builders, since in the meantime they have gone bankrupt.

-Lastly, Cifi Holdings, based in Shanghai, is struggling with bond defaults and downgraded by rating agency Fitch to CC, from previous BB.
+Lastly, Cifi Holdings, based in Shanghai, is struggling with bond defaults and downgraded by the Fitch rating agency to CC, from the previous BB.
 And in full Evergrande style, the Chinese government is also trying to save this giant, increasing its debt and reducing economic growth.

-For this reason many companies have begun to turn and move towards a fast-growing country like India, which in turn has noticed this courtship and is trying to attract manufacturing companies.
-The Indian government has publicly declared its desire to increase the production chain, offering incentives to producers to set up factories.
+For this reason many companies have started to turn and orient themselves towards a high-growth country like India, which in turn has noticed this courtship and is trying to attract manufacturing companies.
+The Indian government has publicly stated its desire to grow the supply chain by offering incentives to manufacturers to set up factories.

-Countryside "Make in India“, for example, offered $10 billion in incentives aimed at enabling international companies to develop, manufacture and assemble Indian-made product companies, creating an environment conducive to investment, developing a modern and efficient infrastructure and opening up new sectors to the foreign capital.
+Countryside "Make in India“, for example, offered $10 billion in incentives aimed at international companies developing, producing and assembling Made in India products, creating an investment-friendly environment, developing a modern and efficient infrastructure and opening up new sectors to foreign capital.

-reflexively, India has climbed several positions in the Ease of Doing Business index, an indicator that reflects the ease of doing business in a given country: if only in 2016 the country was in 130th place, in 2020 it reached 63rd, a leap of 67 positions in just 4 years.
+reflexively, India has climbed several positions in the Ease of Doing Business index, an indicator that reflects the ease of doing business in a specific country: if only in 2016 the country was in 130th place, in 2020 it came in at 63rd, a jump of 67 positions in just 4 years.
 In 2020, Italy was in 58th place.

-Not only that: India is also a country that is experiencing a really interesting digital development.
-For this year it is expected that internet users will reach the 840 million people, doubled compared to just four years ago (in 2017 there were 422 million people).
+Not only that: India is also a country that is experiencing truly interesting digital development.
+This year it is expected that internet users will reach the 840 million people, doubled compared to just four years ago (in 2017 there were 422 million people).

 This growth goes hand in hand with the presence of a large share of young citizens in India, which is constantly increasing.
-If that Chinese it is in sharp decline compared to the Indian one (the working-age population will fall from 930 million today to 817 million in 2050) in India it will rise from 674 million to 940 million.
+If that Chinese it is in sharp decline compared to that of India (the working age population will fall from 930 million today to 817 million in 2050) in India it will rise from 674 to 940 million.

-Finally, historically Italy and India enjoy strong trade and political relations.
+Finally, Italy and India have historically enjoyed strong trade and political relations.
 Already during the Virtual Bilateral Summit of November 2020, during which the Indian Prime Minister Modi and the then Italian Prime Minister Giuseppe Conte signed a series of agreements in some strategic fields, such as pharmaceutical production, food processing and manufacturing, it was an excellent opportunity to further define bilateral relations.
 These relations were consolidated during the last G20.

 In fact, as of October 2023, Italy is the third European country for exports, behind Germany and the United Kingdom, according to a recent study by the Ministry of Foreign Affairs and International Cooperation.
 And Indian entrepreneurs and managers confirm this trend e the strong interest in Italian products: